Elsapro/wikijs/employment/networking.md

 					c.
 Both b and c can work well for you if you need a positive buffer after the last job.

 - So, you found an event to attend, now what?
+					a.
+How are you going to introduce yourself?

 - Every new beginning needs a closing, do you have one?
 				a.
 Awkward conversations need a graceful ending, what's yours?